Energy Insights

 💡 Smart Tip

-When comparing energy quotes, always check whether CCL is included or excluded from the unit rate.
-A quote showing 28p/kWh including CCL is not directly comparable to one showing 27.2p/kWh excluding CCL.
-At Smart Energy, we always present transparent pricing so you can see exactly what you're paying and where every penny goes.
+When comparing quotes, always check whether CCL is included or excluded.
+A quote showing 28p/kWh including CCL isn't comparable to 27.2p/kWh excluding CCL.
+We always present transparent pricing so you can see exactly what you're paying.

 🎯 What Your Business Should Do Now